Last Updated on November 12, 2023 by Christine Kaaloa

 I was returning to Kathmandu, a guest of the U.S. Embassy invited to speak about YouTube Monetization at the Creator Mela, the first conference for creators in Nepal.

-Ordinarily I’d have to book a U.S. airlines for the U.S. Embassy to be about to cover it, but this was a very last minute booking with very specific dates and there’s only a couple of U.S. airlines that have airlines partners that connected to Nepal (or so it felt!).
-It was a tricky booking, when you’re dealing with 1-2 day time differences, passing through various time zones, layovers and connecting flights,… Airlines prices jumped by the day and my options of cheaper airlines carriers dwindled.
-Over 30 airlines connect to Nepal, but there’s no straight shot from Honolulu; you’re looking at multiple connecting flights.
+Ordinarily I’d have to book a U.S. airlines for the U.S. Embassy to be about to cover it, but this was a very last minute booking with specific dates.
+Only a couple of U.S. airlines had partners connected to Nepal too.
+I found a cheap ticket with Korean Airlines (one of my favorite carriers) for $600, but each day I waited, routes were selling out.
+It was a tricky booking, dealing with 1-2 day time differences, passing through various time zones, layovers and connecting flights.
+Airlines prices jumped by the day and my options of cheaper airlines carriers dwindled.
+Over 30 airlines connect to Nepal, but no straight shot from Honolulu; you’re looking at multiple connecting flights.

 Emirates Airlines Economy Pros